For the friend who taught me what truly unshakable joy looks like…

-When life hands us lemons, the Bible teaches us that it’s actually a cause for rejoicing.
+In the face of insurmountable hardship and suffering, the Bible teaches us there’s actually a cause for rejoicing.

 “We can rejoice, too, when we run into problems and trials, for we know that they help us develop endurance.
 And endurance develops strength of character, and character strengthens our confident hope of salvation.
 And this hope will not lead to disappointment.
 For we know how dearly God loves us, because he has given us the Holy Spirit to fill our hearts with his love.”